Child Care Restoration Grants

 What to Expect:

-- CCRG Counselors will review your application or opt-in for round four funding.
+- CCRG Counselors will review your application or opt-in for round five funding.

 - If items are missing or incorrect counselors will email the grant contact email address that you provided when applying.
 Programs will have two weeks to provide additional required information or documentation.